 Please join us October 3-7, 2022 – this will be our biggest Digital Inclusion Week ever, with seasoned practitioners and newly launched programs hosting virtual and in-person events.
 DIW aims to raise awareness of solutions addressing home internet access, personal devices, and local technology training and support programs.

 Check out Actions & Events Hosted Nationwide by NDIA Affiliates!

 - Create or find an activity in your area that builds inclusion by providing computer training, media literacy, affordable devices, or internet access to people on the wrong side of digital divides – or builds public awareness.

-- Use the social media kit (coming soon) to raise awareness around the digital divide and the incredible work your community is doing to reach digital inclusion.
+- Use the social media kit to raise awareness around the digital divide and the incredible work your community is doing to reach digital inclusion.

-- Connect with colleagues around the country to share ideas through the NDIA listserv.
+- Connect with colleagues around the country to share ideas and inspiration through the NDIA community.

 - Use hashtags #DIW2022 and #digitalequityNOW during the week of October 3-7 to join the conversation and celebrate progress.

 Activities, Resources & Free Tools for DIW Actions & Events

 - Organize a social media campaign the week of October 3-7 across platforms, including Twitter, Facebook, Instagram, and LinkedIn.

 - Join a Twitter Thunderclap with NDIA and the community of DIW participants on Monday, October 3 at 12 p.m.
 EST.